p2panda/handbook/website/docs/specification/networking/clients-nodes.md

 :::info Node Validation Behaviour

-Although NO1 and NO2 must be fulfilled by a node for all entries arriving via the public APIs, the ablity to perform this validation and the expected behaviour will differ depending on whether the entry arrives via the [publish][publishing] or [replication][replication] APIs.
+Although NO1 and NO2 must be fulfilled by a node for all entries arriving via the public APIs, the ablity to perform this validation and the expected behaviour will differ depending on whether the entry arrives via the [publish][publishing] or replication APIs.
 In the case of the former, all requirements should be validated on arrival against existing entries & operations known to this node, and in the case of a validation failure the entry should be rejected.
 Where entries are arriving via replication, it may not be possible to immediately perform validation because required data may not have arrived at the node yet.

 :::